Guilford, Connecticut: Economy

 American Cruise Lines has its headquarters in Guilford.
 There are many small businesses throughout the town, including the shops on the Guilford Green.

-List of town parks

-The town government operates these parks:
+Education

+Public Schools

+Guilford is served by the Guilford Public Schools district, which provides comprehensive education from kindergarten through high school.
+The district comprises four elementary schools, two middle schools, and a high school, offering a range of academic and extracurricular programs.